The best shampoo for German Shepherd dogs and puppies should ideally

 This may seem like a long time between washing, however, German Shepherds have natural oils they produce that regulate the health of their skin and coat, or more precisely, are responsible for keeping the outer body well hydrated, by absorbing water and not allowing excessive evaporation to occur.

-You can follow these general guidelines to wash, shampoo/condition and dry your GSD:
+Some general guidelines to wash, shampoo/condition and dry a dog though might be:

 – Get dog bathing and washing items ready – shampoo/conditioner, hose/bucket, luke warm water, dry towels, dog scrubbing brush/sponge if necessary